Locomotor mimicry: Terrestrial locomotor mimicry

 The most common form of locomotor terrestrial mimicry is found in ant-mimicking spiders.
 These mimics are capable of antennal illusions and similar gait patterns as an ant, which is shown in the jumping spider family (Araneae, Salticidae).
-Ants appear to be beneficial models because they possess effective protective traits such as, chemical defences, and aggressiveness.
-Spiders, however, lack some of these specialized traits and therefore by acting as ants, may avoid predation because the predator has less desire for ants.

-Mimetic jumping spiders imitate the zig-zag trajectories of ants, which appears to be beneficial for avoiding predators that are from an elevated vantage point.
-However, this may be an example of imperfect mimicry because the spiders display this behaviour in settings where ants do not.
+Mimetic jumping spiders imitate the zig-zag trajectories of ants.

-It was once thought that these ant-mimicking spiders walk on 6 legs instead of 8 so that they could use a set of legs to mimic ant antennae.
-However, further analysis revealed that the spiders only do this whilst stationary, which leads to the assumption that there may be a limit to the neural circuitry underlying limb movement that does not allow them to move on 6 legs.
-This antennal mimicry appears to be most beneficial whilst in close proximity to a predator.
+It was once thought that these ant-mimicking spiders walk on six legs instead of eight so that they could use a set of legs to mimic ant antennae.

-Another example of terrestrial locomotor mimicry is seen in salticid-mimicking moths.
+Another example is seen in salticid-mimicking moths.
 The moths fan out their hind wings and their forewings are raised above their bodies.
 In this position, the moth's wings look like salticid legs.
 Moths that resemble the appearance and locomotion of predatory spiders are preyed upon less by the spiders.
-The spiders will even display courtship or territorial behaviour towards the mimics, indicating that the spiders misidentify the moths as conspecifics.
-Even if the spiders eventually eat the moths, the time it takes for the first attack to occur is longer than the time taken to attack non-mimetic moths.
+The spiders even display courtship or territorial behaviour towards the mimics, indicating that the spiders misidentify the moths as conspecifics.